-State Summary 2016 — Pennsylvania
+State Summary 2017 — Pennsylvania

-None reported for 2016
+None reported for 2017

 Major Program Accomplishments or Outputs

-Mobile Ag Ed Science Lab - Completed 177 week-long bookings in schools across PA and instructed 110,625 students through hands on science experiments related to agriculture.
-47 new schools experienced the program, while 73% of visits were at schools where program had been in previous years.
+Mobile Ag Ed Science Lab - Completed 153 week-long bookings in schools across PA and instructed 95,625 students through hands on science experiments related to agriculture.
+36 new schools experienced the program, while 76% of visits were at schools where program had been in previous years.

 Major Program Impacts or Outcomes

-110,625 students, grades k-8, were educated last year in the Mobile Ag Ed Science Lab, with pre/post surveys showing a 10% increase in agricultural literacy.
+95,625 students, grades k-8, were educated last year in the Mobile Ag Ed Science Lab, with pre/post surveys showing a 10% increase in agricultural literacy.

-2700 inner-city students, grades 3-5, received hands-on science instruction, related to agriculture through the Ag on the Go program.
+4,125 inner-city students, grades 3-5, received hands-on science instruction, related to agriculture through the Ag on the Go program.

-Pre/Post assessments of the 30 Ag Institute participants showed an increase in their ag awareness, as well as attitude towards agriculture and its importance.
+Pre/Post assessments of the 36 Ag Institute participants showed an increase in their ag awareness, as well as attitude towards agriculture and its importance.

-Tonya Wible, Program Director of the PA Friends of Ag Foundation's Mobile Ag Ed Science Lab Program, is serving her 4th year as PA State Contact for NAITC.
+Tonya Wible, Director of Education for the PA Friends of Ag Foundation, is serving her 5th year as PA State Contact for NAITC.
 Tonya's connection to PA AITC began in 1998 when she attended Pennsylvania's summer AITC workshop.
 She returned the following year to serve as a presenter, and continued to present at the summer workshop until 2003, when she left the regular classroom to assist PA Farm Bureau's PA Friends of Foundation with the launch of their Mobile Ag Ed Science Lab program as a means of response to the growing need for agricultural education that its members were seeing.
 With a BS ED in Elementary Education and a BA in Psychology from Shippensburg University, she brought to the program not only 6 years of classroom experience from her time at Chambersburg Area School District, but also a strong connection to agriculture and its importance, as she grew up on a dairy farm in Chambersburg, PA.
-As Program Director, she oversees all aspects of the Mobile Ag Ed Science Lab: from curriculum development, to promotion, to scheduling, to school in-services and teacher training, to expansion of the program.
-Over the past 14 year, the Ag Lab program has met with such success and generated such a demand for ag literacy education within the Foundation, that Tonya now works to implement and oversee other ag literacy education efforts of the Foundation, including Ag on the Go and PA Ag Literacy Week programs.
+As Education Director, she oversees all aspects of the Foundation's ag literacy efforts, including program development and expansion, curriculum development, promotions, and trainings.
 She serves as state affiliate for Food, Land and People.
 Tonya and her colleagues within the PA Friends of Ag Foundation are working to incorporate all of their educational efforts as part of their NAITC programming, as well as expand the scope of the educational programs and resources they offer.